int19h/jbomohi/dict/to'ai/comments.md

 That is, for integer subscript n > -2, "to'ai xi n" drags-and-drops the (n+2)nd sumti slot into the first position.

+## 2018-09-18T09:45:30Z — lalxu (comment 3425, on definition 37908, in reply to 3416)

+Re: Drag-and-Drop Conversion for nth Slot, n > 5.

+Why offset by 2?
+Just as {se} has default implicit subscript 2, and {sexixa} swaps x1 and x6, I would say {to'ai} = {to'aixici} and work from there.